anderslatif/remarkableslides/README.md

 Use the `--live-port` flag to specify a different port.

-## Create your first slide presentation
+## Try it out: Create your first slide presentation

 1. Create an md file of any name and add the following content to it: